-- 2. Do rich people hold a higher percent of their income as money than poor people?
-Answer: No, by a wide margin, the poor hold a larger percentage of their income as money.
-In fact, the poor may have few or no other financial assets at all. - 3.
-Compared to an income tax, does an inflation tax place a greater or lesser burden on the poor?
+2. Do rich people hold a higher percent of their income as money than poor people?

+Answer: No, by a wide margin, poor hold a larger percent of their income as money.
+In fact, the poor may have no other financial asset at all.

+3. Compared to an income tax, does an inflation tax place a greater or lesser burden on the poor?

 Answer: An inflation tax places a far greater burden on the poor than on the rich.
 The rich are able to keep most of their assets in inflation-adjusted, interest-bearing assets.
-We were able to observe this in Brazil and Argentina during periods of high inflation. - 4 Are there any other reasons why engaging in an inflation tax is not good policy?
+We observed this in Brazil and Argentina during periods of high inflation.

+4. Are there any other reasons why engaging in an inflation tax is not good policy?

-Answer: Inflation imposes many other costs on the economy besides the inflation tax: shoe leather costs, menu costs, tax distortions, confusion, etc.
+Answer: Inflation imposes many other costs on the economy besides the inflation tax: shoeleather costs, menu costs, tax distortions, confusion, etc.